 Detailed Map: San Luis Obispo Japanese American Businesses

 San Luis Obispo's small Japantown was on Higuera Street between South and French Streets.
 This little commercial center was developed by the Eto and Tsutsumi Eto families in the 1920s and '30s.
-It was just one block long, but had two hotels, a barber shop, a soda bottling company, two groceries, and a fish and meat market.
-There were a handful of outlying businesses nearby along with a grower's association.
-Although not large, San Luis Obispo anchored a number of satellite farming communities, including Arroyo Grande, Los Osos, Pismo Beach, and Nippomo.
+It was just one block long, but had a hotel, a barber shop, a produce store, groceries, and a fish and meat market.
+The Pacific Hotel was rebuilt with a two-story brick facade in 1931, to great fanfare.

-Before automobiles came into common use, the South Pacific Coast Railway provided transportation from San Luis Obispo west to Avlia and south to Arroyo Grande, Nippomo, and Santa Maria.
-It so happened that the freight sheds and shops were just across Higuera Street; extensive lumber yards extended north another block, to the edge of downtown.
-(The passenger depot was across town near the Southern Pacific RR main line).
-The railroad operated until 1942.
-Thus while the strip of stores is fairly commonplace, it faced a relatively industrial (industrious) section at the edge of town, which (though extensively rebuilt) remains so today.
+Before automobiles came into common use, the narrow-gauge Pacific Coast Railway provided transportation from San Luis Obispo west to Avlia and south to Arroyo Grande, Nippomo, and Santa Maria.
+The freight sheds, passenger depot, and shops were just across Higuera Street.
+(They built another depot near today's Amtrak depot when Southern Pacific RR arrived in 1875).
+It ran until the late 1930s.
+Thus while the strip of stores was fairly commonplace, it faced a relatively industrial (or industrious) section at the edge of the main part of town, which (though extensively rebuilt) remains so today.

-Following Pearl Harbor, the Tsutsumi family was compelled to sell their property to a local realtor, Mr. Evans, who paid them a mere $2000 for a property worth at least $150,000.
-The "Evans Building" remained standing until the 1980s when it was torn down.
-(Nikkei Heritage, 1999 or so)
+Immediately following Pearl Harbor, the Tsutsumi family was compelled to cede the Higuera Street property to a local realtor, Cecil Evans, who paid them a mere $2000 for a property worth at least $150,000.
+(Nikkei Heritage, 1999 or so).

-Eto Street was renamed Brooks Street after WWII.
-A proposal to restore the original name was rejected in the 1990s, however as a compromise the city named Eto Park to honor the Eto family.
+The city renamed Eto Street as Brook Street immediatly after Pearl Harbor.
+A proposal to restore the original name was rejected in the 1990s, however the city named Eto Park to honor the Eto family.